Lise Deharme: Biography

 In her lifetime, she gained "celebrity as a hostess".
 Specifically, she was a prolific organizer of Surrealist salons.
-Man Ray once described Deharme’s house, where she held her salons, as “a rambling affair, filled with strange objects and rococo furniture”.
-Amidst these rambling salons, Deharme’s subversive publication, Le Phare de Neuilly, emerged in 1933.
+Man Ray once described Deharme's house, where she held her salons, as "a rambling affair, filled with strange objects and rococo furniture".
+Amidst these rambling salons, Deharme's subversive publication, Le Phare de Neuilly, emerged in 1933.
 Le Phare de Neuilly provided space for radical juxtapositions of works by contributors such as "Natalie Barney, James Joyce, D.H.
 Lawrence, and Jacques Lacan" and was poignantly political and subversive.
 As the curator of Le Phare, Deharme personally "[blended] ethical and aesthetic issues to address the socio-political troubles of the early 1930s".

 In the late 1930s, Deharme collaborated with Claude Cahun on the book Le Cœur de Pic.
 After publishing Le Cœur de Pic in 1937 Deharme, alternatively, came to be known in the Surrealist circle as "la Dame de Pique" [the Queen of Spades].
 Around this time she was closely connected to André Breton, Paul Eluard, and Man Ray.
-She is featured posing in one of Man Ray’s photographs as the Queen of Spades.
+She is featured posing in one of Man Ray's photographs as the Queen of Spades.

 Marie Clare Barnet describes the significance of Deharme's new nickname:

-Le choix du symbole maléfique de la Dame de Pique nous suggère donc qu'on aurait tort de reléguer ses ouvres dans la rubrique "charme fragile" de la "féminité féline et végétale".
-Méfiance, le charme de l'humour deharmien est plus vénéneux qu'on a pu le laisser entendre, même dans le meilleurs ouvrages de références.
-[The choice of the malevolent symbol of the Queen of Spades suggests that we would be wrong to relegate her work to the "fragile charm" category of "feline and floral femininity".
-Beware: the charm of Deharmian humor is more poisonous than we have been led to believe, even in the best reference books].